mjuvela/ISM/README.md

 # SOC
-SOC - continuum radiative transfer with OpenCL
+SOC - continuum radiative transfer with Python and OpenCL